 While it is apparent that the ECI has been conscious about the need to anticipate electoral risks, the term “electoral risk management” has not been coined until recently.
 From the International IDEA team’s discussions with senior officials at ECI Headquarters and the Chief Electoral Officers of the Indian states of Delhi, Goa, Karnataka, Manipur, Punjab, Uttar Pradesh, Uttarakhand and West Bengal, the ECI is on its way toward institutionalizing ERM in a comprehensive way.
 International IDEA’s research shows that the EMBs of Canada and New Zealand, for example, use governmental or internally devised risk management frameworks respectively.

-The Chief Election Commissioner, Dr Nasim Zaidi, in his speech during the opening of the discussion, declared that the planned Electoral Risk Management Division in ECI's structure should be established without delay.
-The Division is needed to manage the upward trajectory of ECI in institutionalizing ERM, which includes implementation and continuous updating of the ERM Manual, systematizing data management at state level and further down at a later stage as well as the adoption of technology in ERM.
+The Chief Election Commissioner, Nasim Zaidi, in his speech during the opening of the discussion, declared that the planned Electoral Risk Management division in ECI's structure should be established without delay.
+The division is needed to manage the upward trajectory of ECI in institutionalizing ERM, which includes implementation and continuous updating of the ERM Manual, systematizing data management at state level and further down at a later stage as well as the adoption of technology in ERM.

 International IDEA is convinced that the example India is setting could be an inspiration to other EMBs in Asia that has not yet established a formal ERM mechanism.
 International IDEA believes ERM is becoming a new standard for organizing credible elections.